Rob Sorrenti: Short films

 Sorrenti's short film, Hollow - starring Martin McCann, Morven Christie, Haydn Gwynne and Nonso Anozie - explores the idea that love isn't always enough when it comes to getting clean.
 Hollow has been officially selected for over 30 film festivals and received several awards.
 Among those are three awards at the Oscar accredited Rhode Island International Film Festival (2011) including the coveted ‘Filmmaker of the Future’ award.
 Hollow also won the ‘People’s Choice Award’ at the Aesthetica Short Film Festival (2012).

 Sorrenti's short film, Wednesday, is the story of a girl and boy born on the same day, at the same time, in the same hospital, whose paths cross again years later in the very same place.
 The film was executive produced by four-time Oscar-nominated director Stephen Daldry.
 Wednesday was selected for over 50 film festivals worldwide and received several awards, including ‘Best Short Film’ at the Fort Lauderdale Film Festival (2007) and ‘Best International Short’ at the Garden State Film Festival (2007).

 Behind-the-scenes featurettes

 In addition to his films and documentaries, Sorrenti has created behind-the-scenes featurettes for a number of feature films.
-These include United 93 (2006), The Bourne Ultimatum (2007), Jason Bourne (2016), The Mummy (2017), Mission: Impossible – Fallout (2018), Little Women (2019), El Camino: A Breaking Bad Movie (2019) and News Of The World (2020).
+These include United 93 (2006), The Bourne Ultimatum (2007), Jason Bourne (2016), The Mummy (2017), Mission: Impossible – Fallout (2018), Little Women (2019), El Camino: A Breaking Bad Movie (2019), Mission: Impossible – Dead Reckoning Part One (2023), and Mission: Impossible – The Final Reckoning (2025).